 Waste and recycling

-One of the seven goals in the City of Stockholm’s environment programme 2020-2023 is "A resource-smart Stockholm".
-This goal includes three interim goals:
+One of the seven goals in the City of Stockholm’s Environment programme 2030 is "A resource efficient, circular Stockholm".
+This goal includes two milestones:

-As of 1 January 2021, it is mandatory for restaurants and commercial kitchens in the City of Stockholm to sort food waste from other waste.
+Since 2021, it is mandatory for restaurants and commercial kitchens in the City of Stockholm to sort food waste from other waste.
+Since 2023 the same applies to households and all other operations.

 Organisation